Juniata County, Pennsylvania: Geography

 According to the U.S. Census Bureau, the county has a total area of 394 sqmi, of which 391 sqmi is land and 2.2 sqmi (0.6%) is water.

 Juniata County is located between two major metropolitan areas.
 One is State College, which is northwest of the county.
 The other is Harrisburg, which is to the southeast of the county.
 U.S. Route 22/U.S. Route 322, which is a four-lane highway, leads from the county to these metropolitan areas.

 Parts of Juniata County are fairly flat, but there are areas in the county with slopes of 25% or greater.
 However, most development in the county is confined to areas with slopes of 15% or less.
 Many of the county's steepest slopes, with grades of 25% of more, are located on the edges of the county.
 These slopes are generally found on mountainous ridges.
 However, there are some similarly steep slopes in the middle of the county.
 All four boroughs in the county have slopes with a grade of 25% or more near them.
 Slopes of 15% to 25% can be found throughout the county.

 Much of Juniata County is hilly.
 Mountains occupy many of the county's borders.
 Tuscarora Mountain forms the county's border with Perry County.
 Shade Mountain runs from Snyder County through Juniata County and into Huntingdon County.
+Juniata County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 There are two locations in Juniata County that the Juniata County Comprehensive Plan describes as "outstanding and unique scenic features".
 These are Hawstone Overlook and the Concord Narrows.
 Hawstone Overlook is an overlook in Milford Township on Pennsylvania Route 333, from which the Juniata River between Shade Mountain and Blue Mountain can be seen, as well as the Lewistown Narrows.
 The Concord Narrows are a narrow water gap where the Juniata River flows past Tuscarora Mountain.
 Quartizite from the Silurian Period can be found in this water gap.